AishaA8550/AishaA-CySec-Portfolio/Projects/ELK-Wazuh-Detections/wazuh_rules.md

-# Complete Task Documentation: Creating Custom Wazuh Rule
+# Creating Custom Wazuh Rule

 ## Objective
 Created a custom Wazuh rule to detect failed SSH password attempts and document the process.